Maggie Williams: White House years

-Removal of documents from Vince foster's office

 On the night of the death of deputy White House counsel Vince Foster in 1993, a Secret Service agent claimed he saw Williams remove two handfuls of folders from his office, which she vehemently denied.

 Later career

 After leaving the White House, Williams served as the President of Fenton Communications.
 In this position, she became the highest ranked black woman in an American top-50 public relations firm.
 Previously, Williams served as a communications consultant in Paris.

 President Bill Clinton asked Williams to be his chief of staff at the Clinton Foundation.

-In June 2014, she was named Director of the Institute of Politics at the Kennedy School of Government, Harvard University.
+In June 2014, she was named Director of the Institute of Politics at Harvard Kennedy School at Harvard University.

 2008 presidential campaign

 Williams became the campaign manager for Hillary Clinton's 2008 presidential campaign after being brought on as a senior adviser following Clinton's win in the New Hampshire primary in January 2008.
 On February 10, 2008, she replaced Patti Solis Doyle as the campaign's manager. and infused Clinton's campaign "with a sense of purpose" according to staffers.
 In this capacity she defended the Clinton campaign's decision to circulate pictures of rival candidate Barack Obama wearing traditional Somali clothing, stating, "If Barack Obama's campaign wants to suggest that a photo of him wearing traditional Somali clothing is divisive, they should be ashamed."
+Obama's campaign manager, David Plouffe, described this episode as "the most shameful, offensive fear-mongering we've seen from either party in this election."

 In their book, The Battle for America: The Story of an Extraordinary Election, Haynes Johnson and Dan Balz wrote that with Williams in charge the campaign was more collegial and operated with greater efficiency.